 From time to time, the Community Development Department has a need to access a range of professional service capabilities to undertake investigation, design and procurement management in support of its parks and reserves programme.

-S4.5 Quality Management
+S.4.5 Quality Management

-This section outlines quality management approaches that support Council's AM processes and systems.
+Table S-4 outlines quality management approaches that support Council's asset management processes and systems.